vindyav/Synopsys-VCS-and-Verdi/README.md

 # VCS and Verdi Guide

-This repository documents step-by-step instructions for running simulation and debugging Verilog designs using (**Synopsys VCS and Verdi**)[https://github.com/vindyav/Synopsys-VCS-and-Verdi/blob/main/VCS%20and%20Verdi.pdf].
+This repository documents step-by-step instructions for running simulation and debugging Verilog designs using [**Synopsys VCS and Verdi**](https://github.com/vindyav/Synopsys-VCS-and-Verdi/blob/main/VCS%20and%20Verdi.pdf).
 It includes setup commands, compilation flags, waveform generation, and example modules for common digital blocks.

 ## Repository Status